 Want To Try This With Your Kids?

 Get a set of the Printable Screen Time Tickets so you can easily implement this system in your home.
-This printable is editable (yay!) so you can quickly type in the details to suit your family or each child.
-Screen Time tickets are available in my online store now.
-They come in yellow, blue, pink or a mixed set of all colours.
+This printable is fillable (yay!) so you can quickly type in the details to suit your family or each child.
+Screen Time tickets are available in store now.
+They come in yellow, blue, pink and a mixed set.